floooh/sokol/README.md

 });

 // we can also get rid of the other default-values, which leaves buffers[0]
-// in as all-defaults, so it can disappear completely: sg_pipeline pip = sg_make_pipeline(&(sg_pipeline_desc){
+// as all-defaults, so it can disappear completely: sg_pipeline pip = sg_make_pipeline(&(sg_pipeline_desc){
     .layout = {
         .attrs = {